 Allow me now to close with an appeal, because cost cutting segues to my final comment.
 Staff have found a myriad of ways to do more with less.
 But expense reductions have limits, and the next phase of SBL development will be just that: development, which includes grant raising, fund raising, and member contributions.
 SBL is an organization whose mission is to provide its members opportunities for mutual support, intellectual growth, and professional development.
 I hope SBL can look to you for your continued generosity through annual giving, estate planning, and relationship building that results in raising the profile and impact the Society of Biblical Literature as we approach our 150-year anniversary.

-With Gratitude to an Anonymous Donor, SBL Announces New Paper Award: The A.R.
+A.R.
 Pete Diamond Award for Integrative Scholarship